SSTGFLS J222557+601148

 SSTGFLS J222557+601148 is a planetary nebula in the constellation Cepheus.
 Located between 2000 and 3000 parsecs distant from Earth, it was originally classified in 2006 as a supernova remnant.
-Thought to be the first supernova remnant first detected in the infrared wavelengths, the spectrum and properties of the object did not match up well with that of a typical supernova remnant, and it was reclassified as a planetary nebula in 2010.
+Thought to be the first supernova remnant initially detected in infrared wavelengths, the spectrum and properties of the object did not match up well with that of a typical supernova remnant, and it was reclassified as a planetary nebula in 2010.
 A candidate central star has been identified, with an apparent infrared magnitude of 22.4.